Rawlings Foundation Directors

 Callie Rawlings Temple, Secretary

 Callie grew up in Pueblo and graduated from Centennial High School in 1972.
 She married Ken Temple (also Centennial Class of 1972) and they have two children and three grandchildren.
-Callie has been an educator for 42 years, primarily in special education, as a teacher and consultant.
-Ken and Callie reside in Durango, CO.
+Callie was an educator for 42 years, primarily in special education as a teacher and consultant.
+She retired in 2021.
+Ken and Callie reside in Durango CO and continue to enjoy both the mountains and the desert.

 Andrew Trainor, Treasurer

-Andrew is the Regional President and Board Member of Legacy Bank – Colorado.
+Andrew is a long time community banker.
 He has served on numerous boards including the Colorado State University-Pueblo Foundation, the Pueblo Economic Development Corporation, the Parkview Medical Center Foundation and the Independent Bankers of Colorado, to name a few.
 As a father and grandfather first, he sees the value of generational investments and actively seeks out ways to be involved in his community.
 Andrew was born and raised in the lower Arkansas Valley and now resides in Pueblo.

 Dave Cardinal